SPAAM-community/AncientMetagenomeDir/README.md

 ### Guidelines and Conventions

 To ensure efficient and consistent searching, we include guidelines on how to record and format information.
-Adherence to these guidelines is enforced by PR by members of the SPAAM community and other contributors.
+Adherence to these guidelines is enforced by 'pull request' review by members of the SPAAM community and other contributors.
 Furthermore, each category of metagenome will have their own 'special' fields, which will be defined in each specific context.